JeffX89/Twitter-stream-gatherer/README.md

     - Enter your 4 api keys: https://apps.twitter.com -> Keys and Access Tokens
     - Enter a machine name, this will be included in the filename.
     - Enter a save path, curently saves to (location of script)/data
     - Enter the max filesize in MB.
-This way you wont accidentally have 20Gb files.
+This way you wont accidentally have huge files.
 If you do not want to use this, set it to a very high value.
     - Enter the hashtags you wish to follow

 Make sure you set write permission on the save path.